DevRev-Team-65/Team-65-main/Recursion_of_thought_experiment/README.md

 # Recursion-of-Thought:
 The repository contains the code used to test Recursion of Thought prompting technique as a potential solution for our problem statement

+# OpenAI integration
-OpenAI api keys are stored in the `openai.txt` file.
-You can use your own OpenAI api key by modifying the file
+To access OpenAI's API, the necessary API keys are stored in the 'openai.txt' file.
+Users can integrate their own OpenAI API key by modifying this file.

+# Tool and Argument Documentation:
-List of all available important tools and arguments are stored in `functions.py`.
-If you want to add your own new functions you can add it by editing the file.
+The comprehensive list of essential tools and arguments is documented in the 'functions.py' file.
+To extend functionality, users have the flexibility to introduce new functions by editing this file.

 # Methodology